Courtney Rogers

-Courtney Rogers (born December 26, 1958 in Honolulu, Hawaii) is an American politician and a former Republican member of the Tennessee House of Representatives, representing District 45 from 2013 until 2019.
+Courtney Rogers (born December 26, 1958, in Honolulu, Hawaii) is an American politician and a former Republican member of the Tennessee House of Representatives, representing District 45 from 2013 until 2019.

 On December 27, 2018, Governor-elect Bill Lee announced his intention to name Rogers to his cabinet, as his Commissioner of the Department of Veterans Services.
+In December 2020, Rogers resigned the position as Commissioner of the Department of Veterans Services.

 Education

 Rogers earned her BS in international relations from University of Southern California and her MPA from Central Michigan University.